The

 as a participant in the USCCB Group Ruling.
 Both require detailed

 submissions and approvals.
-The Office of the Vicar for Women Religious
+The Office of the Vicar for Women Religious should be consulted for information and references concerning this

 process (see the Procedures for Religious Congregations Newly Entering the Archdiocese of Los Angeles).

-Office of the Vicar for Ministerial Formation
+Office of the Director of Ministerial Services